echicoine-icf/structure-definition-intro-generator/README.md

     java -jart StructureDefinitionIntroGeneratorTool-jar-with-dependencies.jar -deqm

 Once the process completes, rerun _genonce to view the new intro files absorbed into their html pages.

+NOTE: This tool also generates a file in the root directory called "musthave-qi-list.md" which lists all intros together in a comprehensive list.